Uni-of-Exeter/research.LCAT.public/docs/2-build-database.md

 ## Build database

-Two approaches are provided, the first operates on the raw data files, the second uses a compressed database dump to restore from.
+One main approach is provided, using scripts to operate on the raw data files to create the Postgres database.
+In the future we hope to provide a `pg_restore` method from a `.sql.gz` dump.
+This will allow users to get the tool running locally without having to aggregate the data files themselves.

 ### Approach a.
 Building from raw data

 We can run the processing scripts on the raw data files.
 A notebook has been provided to do this in one shot.
 This can be found at [data/examples/build_db.ipynb](../data/examples/build_db.ipynb).

-### Approach b.
+### TODO: Approach b.
 Restoring from dump

-Alternatively, you can restore from a database dump using `pg_restore`.
-A notebook has also been provided at [data/examples/db_from_dump.ipynb](../data/examples/db_from_dump.ipynb).

-Please note that the database dump required for this will be found on S3 shortly.

 ## Database visualisation